 Step 4 – Add PostgreSQL Server to pgAdmin4

 After successful login to the pgAdmin4 web interface.
 Let’s start adding the PostgreSQL instances to pgAdmin4.
-You can add multiple database server running on local machine as well as on remote host.
+You can add multiple database servers running on the local machines as well as on remote host.

 To add a new server, click on “Add New Server” button.